 If you are experiencing pain from mesothelioma, you have options to help alleviate it.
-Some options for pain management include working with a physiotherapist who can show you ways to move to prevent pain and make life more comfortable or taking medications orally, with a patch or intravenously.
+Some options for pain management include working with a physical therapist who can show you ways to move to help prevent pain and make life more comfortable.
+Your healthcare provider may also discuss taking medications orally, with a patch or intravenously.
 Pain can affect your life in many ways.
-It can cause poor sleep, nutrition and fatigue, so it is important to talk to your doctor about any discomfort you experience.
+It can cause poor sleep, poor appetite, and fatigue, so it is important to talk to your healthcare provider about any discomfort you experience and possible treatment options.

 A key component in managing mesothelioma is palliative care to control your symptoms.
-Palliative care from physicians specialized in the management of patients with mesothelioma could help minimize the emotional effects of your symptoms.
+Palliative care from physicians specialized in the management of patients with mesothelioma could help minimize the physical and emotional effects of your symptoms.
 Your palliative care specialist will be focused on your individual needs and not your prognosis.
-They should become part of the team as soon as possible after you have received a diagnosis.
+This type of care can occur alongside curative treatment options that you are pursuing.
+The palliative care specialist should become part of the team as soon as possible after you have received a diagnosis.

 For More Information: